wizacode/php-etl/README.md

 ![ETL](docs/img/etl.svg)

 ## Versions and compatibility
-* To benefit from the latest features and if you use PHP 8.1 and above: use the master branch version of the library.
+* To benefit from the latest features and if you use PHP 8.1 and above: use the 2.3 version (and above) of the library.
 * If you use older versions of PHP: 7.4 or 8.0, use the 2.2 version of the library.
 * If you use older versions of PHP: 7.2 <= PHP <= 7.4, use the legacy 1.3.x version.